rafaeldelboni/cajus-nvim/README.md

 # What is this?
-Basic config to transform your NVIM in a powerfull clojure IDE using fennel, clojure-lsp and conjure.
+Basic config to transform your NVIM in a powerful Clojure IDE using fennel, clojure-lsp and conjure.
 This is simplified version on my personal [dotfiles](https://github.com/rafaeldelboni/dotfiles) setup, I highly recommend you to check it out for more advanced and updated configurations.

 ## Prerequisites